sethmlarson/sethmlarson.dev/app/markdown/2022-01-13/python-prereleases-and-pip-cache.md

 ### When should I be weary ABI changes?

 Unless you're testing alpha and beta releases you likely won't have to think about the Python ABI changing.
-Technically it's acceptable for the Python core devs to change the ABI between **two release candidates** but this is much less likely than in between alphas and betas.
+Technically it's acceptable for the Python core devs to change the ABI between **release candidates**, but this is much less likely than in between alphas and betas.

 ## What are we doing to make this better?